MatthewYong/big_brains/TEST.md

 ## Python Testing
-A total of 8 python tests are written for this project.
-The test were covered in a report and are written for the following apps:
+A total of 8 python tests were written for this project.
+The tests were written and covered for the following apps:

 ### Landing